-When a system allows to upload or attach files to be stored, the maximum file size limit must be defined for these files, to avoid issues involving the availability of the service and reducing the chance that an attacker may upload a file containing malicious software.
+When a system allows users to upload or attach files for storage, the maximum file size limit must be defined for these files, in order to avoid issues involving the availability of the service and to reduce the chance of an attacker uploading a file containing malicious software.

-An application allows the upload and storage of files.
+An application allows the uploading and storage of files.
 A user continuously uploads large size files until they cause a denial of service because of the lack of space in the system.

 Layer: Application layer